codestate-cs/code-state-ide/docs/TREE_VIEW_FIXES.md

 // After
 console.log("Getting all sessions...");
 if (typeof ListSessions === 'undefined') {
-  console.error("ListSessions is not available from codestate-core");
+  console.error("ListSessions is not available from @codestate/core");
   return [];
 }
 console.log("ListSessions instance created");